PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Hyperparameters

 \subsection{Natural Language Understanding}

 We provide used hyper-parameters for {\name} in natural language understanding on the GLUE benchmark in Table \ref{tab:nlu-hyper} and Table \ref{tab:nlu-hyper-s}.
+The reported results are obtained when using a depth of 6 for {\name}.
 The learning rates for the head and the backbone are tuned separately.
 The scaling factor $s$ is searched in $\{0.01, 0.1, 1.0\}$.
 For reproducibility, we fix the seed as 0.
 The hidden layer dimension $r$ is set to 8 in {\name}-L and 1 in {\name}-S. More specifically, we apply {\name} to all layers in RoBERTa-base for {\name}-L, while only applying {\name} to layers $\{4,5,6,7,8,9,10,11\}$ for {\name}-S to reduce the number of trainable parameters.
 The seed is fixed for reproducibility.